cutdigital/mcut.site/docs/index.md

 [Download MCUT Demo](docs/media/mcut-demo.zip)
 (_Updated 6 September 2020_)

-The demo contains two meshes defining a tetrahedron and another with two triangles.
-You can use these as basic examples that highlight cutting capabilities and topological features.
-The provided executable takes two arguments - the source mesh and the cut mesh.
-Example:
+The demo contains two meshes, a tetrahedron and a quad with two triangles which can be use these as _basic_ examples that highlighting the capabilities and topological features of MCUT.
+The executable takes two arguments - the source mesh and the cut mesh.
+Here is an example:

 * `./mcut_cmd ./sourcemesh.off ./cutmesh.off`
 * `./mcut_cmd ./cutmesh.off ./sourcemesh.off` (swapping inputs)

-The primary output of this simple demo are `cc*.off` files which you can view using your favourite mesh visualization tool like [MeshLab](https://www.meshlab.net/), [Geomview](http://www.geomview.org/) (Linux only), [Blender](https://www.blender.org/) or any other tool which can open `.off` files.
+The primary output of this simple demo are `*.off` files which you can view using your favourite mesh visualization tool like [MeshLab](https://www.meshlab.net/), [Geomview](http://www.geomview.org/) (Linux only), [Blender](https://www.blender.org/) or any other tool which can open `.off` files.

+### Other examples

-See also the [gallery](gallery) for more examples.
+Refer to the [gallery](gallery) for more examples.

 ---